-In this image you can clearly see the bath is taking up the bottom third, and the focal point is the plant in the left third intersecting the imaginary line demarcating the bottom third.
+In this image, you can clearly see the bath is taking up the bottom third, and the focal point is the plant in the left third intersecting the imaginary line demarcating the bottom third.

-Nobody likes mess.
+Nobody likes a mess.
 The site of a kitchen towel on the back of a chair, pillows all askew, dirt or even just footwear by the door.
 Tidy it all away.
 If you don’t want to do it yourself, hire someone to do it for you.

 If your rental comes unfurnished you may want to think about staging your unit.
-Rooms with furnishings in look more homey and appealing and can actually look bigger.
+Rooms with furnishings look more homey and appealing and can actually look bigger.

 Brighter always looks better, and can truly bring a space to life.
 It is also advisory to photograph without a flash as flashes can make a photograph looked washed-out.

 When staging your unit for the shoot, think about adding focal points to an image.
 These draw the eye and make the image more interesting.
-A ‘pop’ of colour from a well placed cushion for example.
+A ‘pop’ of colour from a well-placed cushion for example.
 A coffee plunger and mug will add warmth.
-Flowers in the table, or a bowl of colourful fruit are also effective props.
+Flowers in the table or a bowl of colourful fruit are also effective props.